msu-dia-de-ciencias/spring-2024-GR/index.md

 # Sign up

-To register a student for this event, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLScq0rwbPeqSQJWCn42HI3EZHU5IPaTW4PS-9tmat7FNv_jfww/viewform).
+To register a student for this event, please download and sign the required forms for the event [here](./Forms/parent-consent-medical-media-forms.pdf).
+Once all required forms are signed, please submit them on our [registration form](https://docs.google.com/forms/d/e/1FAIpQLScq0rwbPeqSQJWCn42HI3EZHU5IPaTW4PS-9tmat7FNv_jfww/viewform).

 # Volunteers